eluv-io/add_hdr_metadata/README.md

 # add_hdr_metadata.js
-Adds HDR info to a production master's metadata for one file within master
+Adds HDR info to a production master's metadata for one file within the master

 **Installation:**
 ```